 You certainly are not limited to the ingredient list here.
 You can get creative with this curry and make it your own.
 There are so many things you could add to this curry.
-I have used long beans, green beans (I would only use fresh, not canned), potatoes, carrots, and zucchini.
-You could even change up the meat and use pork, beef, or fish.
-If you make this, comment down below and tell how you were creative with your curry!
+I have used long beans, green beans (only fresh, not canned), potatoes, carrots, and zucchini.
+You could even change the meat and use pork, beef, or fish.
+If you make this, comment below and tell how you were creative with your curry!
 Enjoy!

 - 1 tablespoon cooking oil